-Maps explain Covid-19 affect across US geography; plus explanation of “red/blue” states, electoral college, and “half-mast” flags.
+Maps explain Covid-19 affect across US geography; plus explanation of “red/blue” states and the electoral college.

 May 7, 2020. wp.krigline.com ⇔